Port-Hamiltonian structures in infinite-dimensional optimal control: Primal-Dual gradient method and control-by-interconnection: Introduction

+The main contributions of this paper are the following.
+First, to prepare for a pH formulation of the optimizer dynamics, we define a novel class of infinite-dimensional nonlinear monotone port-Hamiltonian systems.
+We provide well-posedness results, a power-balance equation, and closedness under power-preserving coupling.
+Moreover, we prove an exponential stability result particularly tailored to block operators appearing in optimal control leveraging a recent sufficient condition for exponential stability of semigroups generated by dissipative linear block operator matrices from \cite{GernHins22}.
+As a second contribution, we derive infinite-dimensional optimizer dynamics for the primal-dual gradient method and prove that these may be considered as a monontone nonlinear pH system.
+We prove exponential stability of the optimizer dynamics, that is, convergence to the optimal solution.
 Thirdly, we endow the optimizer dynamics with input and output ports and couple them to a pH plant in a power-preserving manner.
-Remarkably, this coupling utilizes the initial part of the optimal solution, as in MPC, however does not necessitate the use of an observer and directly is formulated via the plant output.
-We show, that the resulting closed-loop system is again a monotone pHs and prove exponential stability.
+Remarkably, this coupling utilizes the initial part of the optimal solution, as in MPC, however, does not necessitate the use of an observer and is directly formulated via the plant output.
+We show that the resulting closed-loop system is again a monotone pH system and prove exponential stability.

-The paper is organized as follows: Section~\ref{sec:montone_phs} presents a novel class of monotone pH systems in Hilbert spaces, along with an examination of their properties including passivity, stability, and structure-preserving interconnections.
+The paper is organized as follows.
+Section~\ref{sec:montone_phs} presents a novel class of monotone pH systems in Hilbert spaces, along with an examination of their properties, including passivity, stability, and structure-preserving interconnections.
 Section~\ref{sec:optimizer_dynamics} contains a derivation of the optimizer dynamics through the optimality system linked to the optimal control problem.
-Finally, in Section~\ref{sec:coupled_optimizer_plant}, we interconnect the optimizer dynamics with the finite-dimensional monotone plant dynamics, demonstrating that the resulting interconnected system forms a~monotone pH system that converges towards a~specified equilibrium.
+Finally, in Section~\ref{sec:coupled_optimizer_plant}, we interconnect optimizer dynamics with finite-dimensional monotone plant dynamics, demonstrating that the resulting interconnected system forms a~monotone pH system that converges towards a~specified equilibrium.

 \textbf{Notation and preliminaries.} For a closed and densely defined (possibly nonlinear) operator $A:X \supseteq D(A) \to X$ with domain $D(A)$ on a real Hilbert space $(X,\langle \cdot,\cdot\rangle_X)$ with norm $\|x\|_X = \sqrt{\langle x,x\rangle}$, we denote the \emph{resolvent set} by Let $(Y,\langle \cdot,\cdot\rangle_Y)$ be another (real) Hilbert space.
 Then an operator $F:X\supseteq D(F)\rightarrow Y$ is called \emph{Frechét differentiable in $x\in D(F)$} if there exists bounded linear $\mathrm{D}F(x):X\rightarrow Y$ satisfying